Caulerpa racemosa var. cylindracea

-There are are many varieties of Caulerpa Racemosa found worldwide.
-They are often highly variable in composition, which makes it difficult to properly identify some species without inspection of the cell structure under a microscope.
-This particular species features a dark green color with tall branches composed of long clusters of cylindrical shaped fronds.
-It resembles a bunch of bananas and is very attractive in the marine aquarium.
-Like most varieties of Racemosa, they can quickly outgrow the available nutrients in a tank, so care must be taken to limit the size of each specimen.
+There are many sub species of Caulerpa racemosa found worldwide.
+They're often highly variable in composition which makes it difficult to properly identify some individual specimens without inspection of the cell structure under a microscope.
+This particular species features a dark green color with tall, upright branches composed of long clusters of cylindrical shaped fronds.
+It somewhat resembles a cluster of bananas and has a very attractive form.
+It's quite hardy in the aquarium as long as it's given ample lighting and high nutrients.
+Like most varieties of C. racemosa, it can quickly outgrow the available nutrients in a tank, so care must be taken to limit the size of each specimen.
+It can take a good amount of flow as it's found along the inter-tidal zone in its natural habitat.
 Not palatable to most fish and invertebrates, although some fish will nip at the rhizome structure.
+All Caulerpa species can be safely buried in the sand bed if desired.

 Aquarium Care Information